IQSS/dataverse/doc/sphinx-guides/source/installation/external-tools.rst

 External Tools
 ==============

 External tools can provide additional features that are not part of Dataverse itself, such as data exploration.
-See the "Writing Your Own External Tool" section below for more information on developing your own tool for Dataverse.
+See the :ref:`writing_external_tool` section for more information on developing your own tool for Dataverse.

 .. contents:: |toctitle|
   :local:

+.. _inventory_of_external_tools:

 Inventory of External Tools
 ---------------------------